India News | Space Docking Experiment: Spacecraft Injected into Right Orbit, ISRO Eyes Another Tech Feat | LatestLY

 “So, we will be able to see that from the Control Centre, ISTRAC, Bengaluru.
 All those activities of docking, including telecasting of the onboard images from the camera of the docking processes,” he said.

-Somanath, flanked by SpaDeX Project Director N Surendran, Mission Director M Jayakumar and Directors of the various Centre said ISRO was “very proud” of this accomplishment and expressed hope that the SpaDeX mission's objective can be achieved in the coming days.
+Somanath, flanked by SpaDeX Project Director N Surendran, Jayakumar and Directors of the various Centre said ISRO was “very proud” of this accomplishment and expressed hope that the SpaDeX mission's objective can be achieved in the coming days.

 “Really important mission for us, this you know, with the space sector reforms, and expansion of space activities.
 Then we have human space flight programmes, building space stations etc. This (Monday's) mission is so critical for us to work on future missions like the Chandrayaan-4, missions to the Moon as well,” he said.